Connect with others who understand.

 Clinical Trials

-Clinical trials may be an option for people with advanced ovarian cancer.
-If you participate in a trial, you may be able to receive new treatments that aren’t yet a part of standard cancer care.
-Talk to your doctor to learn more about being a part of new cancer research.
+Clinical trials may be an option for people with advanced ovarian cancer, especially for those who have already had several treatments.
+If you join a trial, you’ll have access to new treatments that aren’t yet part of standard cancer care.
+Talk to your doctor to learn more about taking part in cancer research.

 Other Treatments